 - Injuries to ligaments in the ankle, neck, and elbow

-the American Academy of Orthopedic Surgeons lists several trampoline safety measures that parents and people who own trampolines can take.
-The safety tips
+In an effort to decrease the number of individuals injured from trampolines and to prevent serious injuries, the American Academy of Orthopedic Surgeons lists several trampoline safety measures that parents and people who own trampolines can take.
+The safety tips are listed below:

 - Trampolines should not be used for unsupervised recreational activity